aturcotte/exquires/docs/usage.rst

     $ exquires-report --latex

-Likewise, ``exquires-report`` normally shows the aggregated data when it prints the table.
+Likewise, :program:`exquires-report` normally shows the aggregated data when it prints the table.
 You can instead show the Spearman (fractional) ranks for each upsampling method by using:

 .. code-block:: console